siddheshk/Faster-Kmeans/README.md

 * **heuristic_kmeans.py** : Python implementation of Lloyd's Algorithm [1] augmented with our heuristic
 * **triangleInequality.py** : Python implementation of the K-means with Triangle Inequality Algorithm [2]
 * **heuristic_triangleinequality.py** : Python implementation of the K-means with Triangle Inequality Algorithm [2] augmented with our heuristic
+* **kpp.py** : Python implementation of K-means++ [3] algorithm.
+As this is only a seeding technique, it can be used with any other K-means algorithm (including the ones mentioned above).
+Therefore, a separate augmentation with our heuristic is not provided.

 ## Datasets